TrackerLounge/TrackingAndComptureVision/README.md

 <a id="raw-url" href="https://raw.githubusercontent.com/TrackerLounge/TrackingAndComptureVision/master/files/MachineLearningImageClassification.pptx">Download FILE - MachineLearningImageClassification.pptx</a>
 [MachineLearningImageClassification.pptx Powerpoint](files/MachineLearningImageClassification.pptx)

-# Photogrametry and Tracking
+# Photogrammetry and Tracking
 Summary:
 I want to detect the edge of a track reliably.

-I took ~40 images of a track (my human footprint) and used free photogrametry software (e.g. Meshroom or regard3D) to convert these images into a wireframe mesh model of the track.
+I took ~40 images of a track (my human footprint) and used free photogrammetry software (e.g. Meshroom or regard3D) to convert these images into a wireframe mesh model of the track.
 Even on a high-end graphics card, this can take 40 minutes to 23 hours to complete and may produce garbage.

 Using Blender3D, I filled in model holes and colored the track based on elevation.
 Using GIMP, I attempted edge detection on these colorized images.